mobbi-dev/autodl-trackers/README.md

 Create a issue with following information:
 * What is changed? **From what to what**
 * At least 5 lines from the announce channel

+## Update

+### **The update/version buttons in rutorrent - do not work for mkgeeky's version!**

+If you want to update the tracker list, you can use our [autodl-tracker-updater](https://github.com/mkgeeky/autodl-trackers-updater)